PARCO: Parallel AutoRegressive Models for Multi-Agent Combinatorial Optimization: Methodology

 \subsection{Decoder with Multiple Pointer Mechanism}

-\our{}'s decoder extends the attention-based pointer mechanism of \citet{kool2018attention} -- originally designed for single-agent scenarios and recently applied to sequential multi-agent planning with a single agent at a time \citep{son2024equity, zheng2024dpn} -- to handle multiple agents operating in parallel via a Multiple Pointer Mechanism.
+\our{}'s decoder improves the AR pointer mechanism \citep{vinyals2015pointer,kool2018attention} -- originally designed for single-agent scenarios and recently applied to sequential multi-agent planning with a single agent at a time \citep{son2024equity, zheng2024dpn} -- to handle multiple agents operating in parallel via a Multiple Pointer Mechanism.

 Starting with the processed agent queries $\bm{q}$ that underwent communication, we first compute agent-specific representations through masked cross MHA:

 where $\xi_t \in \mathbb{R}^{N \times k_\xi}$ are dynamic node features which are projected via $\weight^K_\xi, \weight^V_\xi \in \mathbb{R}^{k_\xi \times d}$ for keys and values of the MHA, respectively.
 Further, $\mathbf{M}_t \in \mathbb{R}^{M \times N}$ is the current action mask at step $t$, avoiding agent representations to attend to infeasible actions.